lfbrandao/darkroom-timer/README.md

 ### Project Structure

+- `/src/routes` - SvelteKit pages and layouts
 - `/src/components` - Svelte components
 - `/src/stores` - Svelte stores for state management
 - `/src/styles` - Component-specific CSS
+- `/static` - Static assets (favicon, etc.)
-- `/styles` - Global CSS and Tailwind configuration
+- `src/globals.css` - Global CSS and Tailwind configuration
-- `src/App.svelte` - Main application component
+- `src/app.html` - Main HTML template

 ### Technologies

-- Svelte 5 + TypeScript
+- SvelteKit + Svelte 5 + TypeScript
 - Tailwind CSS v4
 - Vite 7
 - Lucide Svelte icons
+- GitHub Pages deployment

+## Deployment

+This app is automatically deployed to GitHub Pages using GitHub Actions.
+When you push to the main branch, the app will be built and deployed.

+### GitHub Pages Setup

+1. Go to your repository settings
+2. Navigate to Pages section
+3. Set Source to "GitHub Actions"
+4. The app will be available at `https://yourusername.github.io/darkroom-timer-svelte/`

 ## License